 This course is designed to enable students to acquire and use the elements of art.
 Through the use of various media, students work with line, color, texture, shape and form in various art projects.
 Content work will include a completed art portfolio for each student.
-Projects include but are not limited to: homecoming spirit walls, drawing, painting, masks, scratch boards, and print making.
-Third quarter includes projects in ceramics.
-Ceramic projects covered are hand building techniques and pottery wheel clay pieces.
-A \$20.00 clay fee will be assessed per student to help defray the cost of pottery.
-Various artist and art movements are studied throughout the year.
+Projects include but are not limited to: drawing in a variety of media, acrylic and watercolor painting, and three-dimensional arts such as paper mache and assemblage/recycled sculptures.
 Students will participate in the FHS spring art show and will have the opportunity to enter art competitions.
-Art I is a full year course.
+Art I is a full-year course.